Lalit-Mohan-Cloud/Authentication-Form-01-/README.md

    - 📝 Signup form with name, email, and password fields
    - 🔑 Login form with email and password
    - 🔄 Switch easily between login and signup forms
-   - 💻 Responsive design — works on mobile and desktop
    - 🎨 Simple and clean UI using CSS

 ## 🔧 How It Works